jaccomoc/jactl/docs/pages/language-guide.md

 1
 ```

-Note that Jacsal inner classes are always "static inner classes" in Java terminology.
+Note that Jactl inner classes are always "static inner classes" in Java terminology.
 This means that instances of inner classes are not implicitly bound to an instance of an outer class.
-There is no way in Jacsal to declare a non-static inner class.
+There is no way in Jactl to declare a non-static inner class.

 ### toString()